Dr Reham Hosny

 I was also the key organizer of the first international conference on Arabic electronic literature at RIT Dubai, Feb.
 25-27, 2018.

 I have participated in many international conferences and symposiums and delivered guest lectures at different places around the world such as the USA, the UAE, the KSA, Canada, Egypt, Jordan, and England.
-I have published widely in peer reviewed journals such as EBR, Hyperrhiz, Digimag, and Digital Culture & Society.
+I have published widely in peer-reviewed journals such as EBR, Hyperrhiz, Digimag, and Digital Culture & Society.
 Besides my scientific achievements, I received the Ihsan Abdel Quddous Literary Prize for short story writing for my short story collection Amma Ba’d (and therafter) (2012).
-I also wrote Al-Barrah (The Announcer), the first Arabic augmented reality and hologram novel, in collaboration with Mohamed Nasef (Jan.
-2020).
+I also wrote Al-Barrah (The Announcer), the first Arabic augmented reality and hologram novel, in collaboration with Mohamed A. Nasef (2019).

-My research interests are in the areas of electronic literature and poetics, digital media and culture, critical theory, and digital humanities, with focus on the changes that accompanied literature and criticism in their journey from page to screen, the best practices for reading electronic literature, and how to understand literature in social media.
-My book, @arabicelit, which will come out in 2020 from Bloomsbury Publishing, reflects on Arabic electronic literature in relation to the world e-lit context.
+My research interests are in the areas of electronic literature and poetics, digital media and culture, critical theory, Translating Multimodal Literature, and digital humanities, with focus on the changes that accompanied literature and criticism in their journey from page to screen, the best practices for reading electronic literature, and how to understand literature in social media.
+My book, @arabicelit: Electronic Literature in the Arab World, which will come out in 2021 from Bloomsbury Publishing, reflects on Arabic electronic literature in relation to the world e-lit context.

 I am currently working on a project focusing on using digital media as a tool for social and political change.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>